EeeBeeDee/systemshock_rehearsals/README.md

 - uses the grid system to display available equipment
 - every second item has a different border and overlay
-- when hovered the image darkens and zooms in while an overlay of the opposite color of the border comes up from below with the name of the equipment
+- when hovered the image darkens and zooms in while an overlay of the opposite colour of the border comes up from below with the name of the equipment
 - on mobile the only change is the size of the grid rows is changed to 1 to make it easier to view and stop the images distorting (see below:)

 ![equipment-mobile](documentation/equipment-mobile.png)